stolostron/multicluster-global-hub/demos/basic.md

 ## The demo script

 1. Login into the Web console of `hoh` as the `kubeadmin` user.
-The Hub-of-Hubs Web console has the same URL as the original [ACM console URL](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.4/html/web_console/web-console#accessing-your-console).
+The Hub-of-Hubs Web console has the same URL as the original [ACM Web console URL](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.4/html/web_console/web-console#accessing-your-console).

     If you cannot login as `kubeadmin`, [add an alternative user as the admin to Hub-of-Hubs RBAC](https://github.com/stolostron/hub-of-hubs-rbac#update-role-bindings-or-role-definitions).